aiida-cusp/aiida-cusp/docs/source/user_guide/datatypes/inputs/kpoints.rst

 KPOINTS (``cusp.kpoints``)
 --------------------------

-Using the :class:`~aiida_cusp.data.VaspKpointData` the `KPOINT parameters`_ of a calculation are passed to the VASP calculation object.
+Using the :class:`~aiida_cusp.data.VaspKpointData` the `KPOINT parameters`_ of a calculation can be passed to the VASP calculation object.
-The class is made available by the plugin using the ``cusp.kpoints`` entry point and can be loaded via AiiDA's :func:`~aiida.plugins.DataFactory` function.
+This data class is published by the plugin using the ``cusp.kpoints`` entry point and can be loaded via AiiDA's :func:`~aiida.plugins.DataFactory` function.
-To simplify the setup of different KPOINT grids the class is closely connected to pymatgen's :class:`~pymatgen.io.vasp.inputs.Kpoints` supporting multiple initialization modes.
+To simplify the setup of different k-point grids (i.e. `Monkhorst`, `Gamma`, `Automatic`, etc.), the class is closely connected to Pymatgen's :class:`~pymatgen.io.vasp.inputs.Kpoints` class supporting multiple initialization modes.
+Which of the implemented initialization mode is used to generate the k-point data is decided by the plugin based on the type and set of parameters passed to the constructor (see the :ref:`following section<user-guide-datatypes-inputs-kpoints-init>`)

+.. _user-guide-datatypes-inputs-kpoints-init:

 Initializing the class
 ^^^^^^^^^^^^^^^^^^^^^^

-In general the constructor of the :class:`~aiida_cusp.data.VaspKpointData` class is of the following form:
+In general the constructor of the :class:`~aiida_cusp.data.VaspKpointData` class accepts k-point settings (defining the k-point grid) and an optional structure input required for density based on k-point grid definition:

 .. code-block:: python